bouzouidja/MobilityDB-GCP/README.md

 <p align="center">
   <img src="./docs/src/stack-citus-management.drawio.png" width="525">
 </p>
 It is recommended to scale out the cluster when the database becomes large in order to optimize performance.
 Scaling out involves adding more nodes to the existing cluster.
 Since PostgreSQL tables are distributed across GKE worker nodes through the Citus extension, adding new nodes triggers the redistribution of tables to evenly distribute partitions across the cluster that incorporates the new nodes.
 In other words, adding more nodes translates to an increase in computational capacity, including CPU cores and memory.
 In the event of scale-out or scale-in operations, it is essential to execute the following command to ensure data consistency.
 This command triggers a Python script designed to automate the redistribution of the cluster when new nodes are added and to manage data evacuation in the event of node deletion.
-The following figure illustrate the scale-out operation result triggered by the Python command.
+The figure below illustrates the outcome of the scale-out operation initiated by the Python command that scales the cluster to three nodes.
 ![alt text](./docs/src/Citus_scale_out.drawio.png)
 In the upcoming section, we will provide a tutorial demonstrating the process of deploying a distributed GKE cluster to effectively manage and scale a moving object database analyzed using the MobilityDB extension for PostgreSQL.
 We will present the required commands to achieve this.
 ## Tutorial